 BERs for existing dwellings weren't mandatory when the house was assessed so the result isn’t official, but the rating is particularly impressive considering the house was built in the 1960s from the nine-inch hollow block walls typical of the Dublin area, which are notoriously difficult to insulate.
 With no continuous internal cavity, pump-filling isn’t an option, and because only a single leaf of block is used cold bridging is a major problem.
 At the same time, dry-lining internally with non-breathable material traps water vapour inside the building, potentially leading to condensation and mould.

 Yet such practices aren’t unheard of.
 There are companies in Dublin offering to pump-fill hollow block walls, while inexperienced renovators sometimes install non-breathable dry lining without thinking through the consequences.
-External insulation is an option Monedero and architect Paul McNally considered, but it would have meant losing the narrow side path leading to the back garden.
+External insulation is an option Monedero and architect Paul McNally, now of The Passivhaus Architecture Company, considered, but it would have meant losing the narrow side path leading to the back garden.
 Breathable dry lining became the only option.

 The Intello membrane was installed in all external walls of the extended house, and in the roof of the new extension.
 The first floor was knocked out where it meets the front wall, allowing the membrane to run uninterrupted from the ground to first floor.
 In both upstairs bathrooms, dropped ceilings were installed to hold downlights, which would have penetrated the Intello membrane if planted directly into the ceiling.